MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-5.md

   -o tsv)
 ```

 Now you have the IP address of the VM stored in a shell variable.
-Go ahead and check that it is the same value that you used to initially connect to the VM.
+Go ahead and check that it's the same value that you used to initially connect to the VM.

 ```bash
 echo $vmIpAddress